 Attending his high school reunion was something Trevor never planned on doing, but his friends at work convinced him he should.

-“After all,” they said, “it has been thirty years since you’ve seen any of those people.
+“After all,” his friends said, “it has been thirty years since you’ve seen anyone from back there.
 Aren’t you curious to see how they turned out?”

-Having moved steadily closer to his hometown over the years, Trevor now lived only ninety minutes up the Interstate.
-Suspecting it was going to be a late night, he decided to stay in town after the reunion so made a call to reserve a hotel room.
+Having moved steadily closer to his hometown over the years, Trevor lived only ninety minutes up the Interstate.
+Suspecting it was going to be a late night, he decided to stay in town after the reunion, so called and made a hotel reservation.

 The morning of the reunion Trevor rose late.
-He packed his bags and fishing gear, tossed them into his four-by-four pickup, left a couple days supply of food for his cat, Joe, and headed to the coast.
-Arriving in Wilmington in time for lunch, Trevor stopped at O’Charley’s on Market Street before checking into his hotel.
+He packed his bags and fishing gear, tossed them into his four-by-four pickup, left a couple of days supply of food for his cat, Joe, and headed to the coast.
+Arriving in Buzby Beach in time for lunch, Trevor stopped at the Beach Cone on Sound Street before checking into his hotel.
 Trevor might have felt conspicuous sitting there eating alone if he wasn’t so used to it.

-Upon graduating high school, Trevor had joined the military.
-After his four year hitch he'd used his GI education benefits to go to college.
-Instead of returning to Wilmington to attend school he'd wound up going to school in Maryland.
+Upon graduating high school, Trevor joined the military.
+After his four year hitch, he used his GI education benefits to go to college.
+Instead of returning to Wilmington to attend school he wound up going to school in Maryland.
 Trevor’s barracks roommate, Zeb, was from Frostburg, Maryland.
-Trevor had stopped there to visit on his way home and wound up staying for college, earning certification as both a middle and high school math teacher.
+Trevor had stopped there to visit on his way to North Carolina and wound up staying for college, earning certification as both a middle and high school math teacher.
 It was at the University he'd met and fallen in love with Jessica, a business major.

-Out of college, Jessica had been offered a job with a regional bank in eastern North Carolina.
-Trevor had found a position at the local community college teaching what was, at the time, called remedial math but became the more politically correct pre-curricular math some years later.
-Over the next four years Jessica’s bank had changed owners three times until it was eventually run by the company whose headquarters she was visiting on 9/11.
+Out of college, Jessica was offered a job with a regional bank in eastern North Carolina.
+Trevor found a position at the local community college teaching what was at the time called remedial math but became the more politically correct pre-curricular math some years later.
+Over the next four years, Jessica’s bank changed owners three times until it was eventually run by the company whose headquarters she was visiting on 9/11.
 Trevor had stayed at the community college until that fateful day.

-The insurance money and government settlement would have allowed Trevor to live out his life without needing to go back to work but eventually he realized he needed to return to the classroom.
-He needed to find some purpose in his life and Trevor knew he could find it in teaching.
-Rather than returning to the community college Trevor took a position teaching math at the high school.
+The insurance money and government settlement would have allowed Trevor to live out his life without needing to go back to work, but eventually, he realized he needed to return to the classroom.
+He needed to find some purpose in his life, and Trevor knew he could find it in teaching.
+Rather than returning to the community college, Trevor took a position teaching math at a high school.
 In all his years there, despite his colleagues’ attempts to find someone for him, Trevor had not dated or led much of a social life.
 Instead, Trevor spent his energies earning a Master’s Degree and his National Board Certification.
-These pursuits had filled his hours outside school.
-At the time of the reunion he was looking for what to do next.
+These pursuits had filled his hours outside of school.
+At the time of the reunion, he was looking for what to do next.

 Johnny Mercer's Pier, Wrightsville Beach, NC

-After his lunch at O’Charley’s, Trevor drove the few hundred feet south down Market Street to the Wingate Inn to see if his room was available.
+After lunch at the Beach Cone, Trevor drove to the ocean side of the island where the Top 'o the Beach Inn was to see if his room was available.
 Since it was ready, they let him check in.
-As he was already dressed for fishing.
-Trevor simply took his bag to the room, hung up the clothes he planned to wear to the reunion, returned to his truck, and headed to the beach for a couple hours of fishing on Johnny Mercer’s Pier.
+As he was already dressed for fishing, Trevor simply took his bag to the room, hung up the clothes he planned to wear to the reunion, returned to his truck, and headed to the beach for a couple of hours of fishing on Buzby Pier.